 Food Processing Plant License (Wholesale) – Fee: The business license fee varies based on the annual production like the fee for annual production of at least $250,000 is $835 and there is also a “License Surcharge” of $100.
 More Information

-Food Retail License/ Retail Food Establishment – Fee: The business license fee varies based on total food sales like the fee for food sales of at least $25,000 but less than $1,000,000 is $265 and there is also a “License Surcharge” of $100.
+Food Retail License/ Retail Food Establishment – Fee: The business license fee varies based on total food sales.
+For example, the fee for food sales of at least $25,000 but less than $1,000,000 is $265 and there is also a “License Surcharge” of $100.
 More Information

 Alcohol Beverage License